-RECOMMENDATIONS POTENTIAL PARTNERS & COORDINATING AGENCIES PRIORITY LEVEL POTENTIAL TECHNICAL & FINANCIAL ASSISTANCE NATURAL & CULTURAL RESOURCES Identify historical and architecturally significant buildings within the District, and publicize funds to rehabilitate historic structures.
-State Historic Preservation Office Medium Historic Preservation Tax Credit Program Delaware Preservation Fund CONNECTIVITY & WALKABILITY Conduct a sidewalk and crosswalk inventory that identifies gaps and sections in need of repair, and add the necessary improvements in the capital improvement budget.
-DelDOT Medium Municipal Street Aid Transportation Alternatives Program (TAP) Community Development Block Grant (CDBG) Identify, enhance, and maintain appropriate traffic calming and pedestrian safety measures for Market Street and Race Street.
-DelDOT Medium Determine the trail head location for the Lewes to Georgetown Rail-with-Trail plan and work towards funding and implementation of the Georgetown portion of the trail.
-DelDOT Medium Municipal Street Aid Transportation Alternatives Program (TAP) Community Development Block Grant (CDBG) Promote health and wellness through the town's walkability, and work with organizations like Beebe to promote a healthy lifestyle through walking.
-Beebe Hospital Nanticoke Health System Local Physicians High GATEWAYS, STREETSCAPE & PUBLIC SPACES Identify, prioritize, and construct placemaking improvements along Market Street and Race Street, and at the District's gateways, including but not limited to: Extending streetscape improvements, such as sidewalks, traffic calming, and pedestrian scale lighting with banners; Establish wayfinding signage to attractions and parking.
-DelDOT DNREC - Division of Parks & Recreation Medium Municipal Street Aid Transportation Alternatives Program (TAP) Community Development Block Grant (CDBG) Delaware Main Street / USDA Rural Community Development Initiative PARKING Explore methods to provide temporary special event parking, including the possibility of shuttle service to and from remote parking areas.
+Promote health and wellness through the town's walkability, and work with organizations like Beebe to promote a healthy lifestyle through walking.
+Beebe Hospital Local Physicians High Gateways, Streetscape, and Public Spaces Identify, prioritize, and construct placemaking improvements along Market Street and Race Street, and at the District's gateways, including but not limited to: Extending streetscape improvements, such as sidewalks, traffic calming, and pedestrian scale lighting with banners; Establish wayfinding signage to attractions and parking.
+Medium Municipal Street A Transportation Alternatives Progr (TAP) Community Development Blo Grant (CDBG) Delaware Main Stre USDA Rural Community Development Initia Parking Explore methods to provide temporary special event parking, including the possibility of shuttle service to and from remote parking areas.
 If this is not feasible, publicize the location of parking areas to be used for special events held in the downtown area.
-Chamber of Commerce High / Short Term

-RECOMMENDATIONS POTENTIAL PARTNERS & COORDINATING AGENCIES PRIORITY LEVEL POTENTIAL TECHNICAL & FINANCIAL ASSISTANCE PARKING (continued) On-street parking should be provided anywhere that it can be accommodated in the downtown.
+Short Term On-street parking should be provided anywhere that it can be accommodated in the downtown.
 Medium Consider a parking management program to maximize limited available parking in the areas of the highest demand.
 Medium Improve pedestrian connections between areas with the highest visitor volume (such as The Circle and Courthouse area) to underutilized parking area (such as the Railroad Avenue parking lot).
 High Review and amend the parking standards to ensure that the requirements are more conducive to a walkable, mixed-use downtown environment versus an auto-oriented commercial environment.
 For instance, the code should set a maximum number of spaces permitted, incentive or require shared parking, require parking lots to be behind or to the side of the primary structures, require connections from public sidewalks to parking lots, and require sufficient landscaping and pedestrian scale lighting.
-Medium Town Resources Revise the parking standards to be more prescriptive in allowing a reduction in the number of spaces in a shared lot.
+Medium Town resources Revise the parking standards to be more prescriptive in allowing a reduction in the number of spaces in a shared lot.
 Also permit a reduction in the number of spaces for proximity to on-street parking, municipal lots and public transit.
-Medium Town Resources Consider acquiring underutilized rear for public parking, which could be combined into one coordinated joint parking area.
+Medium Consider acquiring underutilized rear for public parking, which could be combined into one coordinated joint parking area.
 Medium The Town, the County and the State should jointly consider the construction of a parking structure in a strategic downtown location.
-Sussex County State of Delaware High Evaluate and improve wayfinding signage with a parking unique logo to guide drivers to parking areas (such underused parking areas as the Railroad Avenue and Layton Street).
+High Consider a program where builders may pay a fee in-lieu of providing the required spaces, which would be kept in a High dedicated fund to provide for public parking purposes.
+Evaluate and improve wayfinding signage with a parking unique logo to guide drivers to parking areas (such underused parking areas as the Railroad Avenue and Layton Street).
 High Provide merchants, chamber of commerce, and tourist bureaus with a downtown map showing businesses, points of interest, and parking lots.
-Chamber of Commerce Medium COMMUNITY EVENTS Consider establishing new cultural events within the downtown area.
-Chamber of Commerce Convention & Visitors Bureau for Sussex County Local Non-Profits Medium Town Resources

-RECOMMENDATIONS POTENTIAL PARTNERS & COORDINATING AGENCIES PRIORITY LEVEL POTENTIAL TECHNICAL & FINANCIAL ASSISTANCE COMMUNITY EVENTS (continued) Consider holding food related festivals such as an International Food Day on Race Street where local restaurants and other vendors could participate, or an annual Food Truck Festival / "Food Truck Friday" event where food trucks could be licensed to be set up in Town one day a week.
-Chamber of Commerce Convention & Visitors Bureau for Sussex County Medium Encourage more seasonal and holiday festivals along the lines of the Christmas Parade which is popular among residents and visitors.
-Chamber of Commerce Convention & Visitors Bureau for Sussex County Medium Better advertise community events by using all forms of media, TV and radio, newspaper, Town and community organization websites, as well as social media.
-Chamber of Commerce Convention & Visitors Bureau for Sussex County High
+Medium Community Events Chamber of Commerce Consider establishing new cultural events within the downtown area, such as a Hispanic Festival.
+Convention & Visitors Bureau for Sussex County Medium Town resources Consider holding food related festivals such as an International Food Day on Race Street where local restaurants and other vendors could participate, or an annual Food Truck Festival / "Food Truck Friday" event where food trucks could be licensed to be set up in Town one day a week.
+Medium Encourage more seasonal and holiday festivals along the lines of the Christmas Parade which is popular among residents and visitors.
+Medium Better advertise community events by using all forms of media, TV and radio, newspaper, Town and community organization websites, as well as social media.
+High a.
+Existing